Duane Chapman: Dog and Beth: On the Hunt

 On September 25, 2012, CMT announced it had ordered a new reality series which would begin airing in April 2013.
 The new series, titled Dog and Beth: On the Hunt, featured Chapman, his wife Beth, and Chapman's son Leland visiting failing bail bond agencies across the country, giving them advice on how to turn their businesses around, and assisting in the capture of their most wanted fugitives.

 The show's pilot episode featured Chapman and his son Leland working together for the first time since Leland left the previous show in 2012.
 The show ran for three seasons, airing until its cancellation in 2016.

 Dog's Most Wanted

 In 2019, an additional spin-off featuring Dog and Beth called Dog's Most Wanted, airing for a single season.

 Dog Unleashed

-His new series, Dog Unleashed, was canceled in 2021, before it aired on the streaming service Unleashed.
-In October 2021 the production company sued Chapman for breach of contract saying that the show cancelled after Chapman allegedly made racist and homophobic outbursts and also illegally used a taser during a shoot for a show in Virginia.
-Chapman has denied the accusations made in the suit.